In case the answer you were looking for in this FAQ section is not available: you might submit your enquiry here.

 According to Art.
-4.3(a) of amending Regulation (EC) No 1108/2009 the applicability of the EASA Basic Regulation regarding aerodromes is as follows:
+2.1 (e) of Regulation (EU) 2018/1139, the applicability of the Basic Regulation (BR) in the domain of aerodromes is as follows:

-- have a paved runway of 800 metres or above; or
+(iii) have a paved instrument runway of 800 metres or more, or exclusively serve helicopters using instrument approach or departure procedures;

 ADR.2 Is an extension of the applicability of the EASA rules towards smaller aerodromes planned?

-ADR.3 What is meant with the “Certification Basis” of an aerodrome?
+ADR.3 What is the “Certification Basis” of an aerodrome?

-The term “Certification Basis” (CB) is a key term in the area of oversight over aerodromes.
+The term “Certification Basis” (CB) is a key term in the area of oversight of aerodromes.
 According to Art.
-8a, para.
-2a and 2b of Regulation (EC) No 216/2019, as amended by 1108/2009, a certificate shall be required in respect of each aerodrome to which the European rules apply.
-The process of obtaining an aerodrome certificate involves the establishment of the aerodrome’s CB.
-The concept of the CB embodies the flexibility with which Europe takes account of the non-uniform infrastructure of its airport industry.
-The CB therefore allows for dealing with local issues by allowing local solutions to deviations from the CS.
-This CB is to be proposed by the applicant (usually the aerodrome operator) and is finally decided on by the Competent Authority, the entity designated to certify and oversee aerodromes as per Art.
-3.1 of Regulation (EC) No 139/2014.
-The CB consists of the following:
+34.1 (a) of the Basic Regulation (EU) No 2018/1139 a certificate is required for aerodromes in scope of the BR.
+The process of obtaining such an aerodrome certificate involves the establishment of the aerodrome’s CB to describe the infrastructure and equipment in terms of the regulatory requirements which they are meant to comply with.
+The concept of the CB gives also the necessary flexibility to take account of the non-uniform elements of the infrastructure at Europe’s airports.
+The CB concept does so by allowing local solutions to local issues of deviations from the European aerodrome certification specifications (CS).
+This CB document is proposed by the applicant (usually the aerodrome operator) and is finally decided on by the Competent Authority, the State entity designated to certify and oversee aerodromes.

-- the applicable Certification Specifications (CSs) related to the type of aerodrome and the operations taking place there;
+- a) the applicable certification specifications related to the type of aerodromes;

-As a background it is useful to know that the Basic Regulation (BR) asked the Agency to provide solutions to deviations at existing aerodromes which Member States had already authorized before the entry into force of the BR and which stem from notified deviations from Annex 14 filed by the Member States to International Civil Aviation Organisation (ICAO).
-The tool developed by the Agency to deal with such “legacy deviations” is found in Art.
-7 “Deviations from certification specifications” of Regulation (EC) No 139/2014.
+The old and the new Basic Regulation (BR) tasked the Agency to provide solutions to measures at existing aerodromes, which Member States had already authorized on the basis of national law and which stem from notified deviations from Annex 14 filed by the Member States to International Civil Aviation Organization (ICAO).
+One of the tools that the Agency developed in order to meet this request is found in Art.
+7 “Deviations from certification specifications” of the aerodrome implementing rules (Regulation (EU) No 139/2014).
 It says the following: